 The epitome of lived-in-luxury, Langcliffe Hall has been in Charlotte’s family for more than 400 years.
 Nestled in the Yorkshire Dales, this cosy, character-filled manor is filled with oak-panelled drawing rooms, wood-burning stoves, and luxurious bedrooms full of history and old-world charm, with deep, claw-footed bath tubs, four-poster beds, and tucked-away reading nooks that look out over the walled gardens, wildflower meadows, and woodlands.

-Throughout our stay, you’ll also be free to wander the grounds, where you’ll find meandering pathways frequented by donkeys, horses, and geese, gardens filled with trailing roses, seasonal flowers, organic vegetables, and herbal medicines, and a spring-fed tank, where you can take a cooling dip.
+Throughout our stay, you’ll also be free to wander the grounds, where you’ll find meandering pathways frequented by donkeys, horses, and geese, gardens filled with trailing roses, seasonal flowers, organic vegetables, medicinal herbs, and a spring-fed tank, where you can take a cooling dip.
 There will also be the option for a walk to a nearby waterfall and the chance to go wild swimming.

 PUTTING REST IN MEDICINE INTO PRACTICE